SkylineCommunications/dataminer-docs/release-notes/Web_apps/Web_apps_Feature_Release_10.3/Web_apps_Feature_Release_10.3.10.md

 This has been fixed.
 The display value will remain "NaN", but the raw value will now be null.

-#### Low-Code Apps: Problem when creating a new DOM instance [ID_36994]
+#### Low-Code Apps: Non-linked sections would incorrectly be displayed when creating a new DOM instance [ID_36994]

 <!-- MR 10.4.0 - FR 10.3.10 -->

-When, in a low-code app, a new DOM instance was created, in some cases, the following error would be thrown when the DOM instance was saved:
+In a low-code app, the form to create a new DOM instance would incorrectly display the sections that were not linked to the initial state.

-`Instance contains unknown fields for the current state`
+When a value was set for one of the fields in those sections, saving the new DOM instance would result in a error stating `Instance contains unknown fields for the current state`.

+From now on, sections that are not linked to the initial state will now no longer be displayed.

 #### Dashboards app/Low-Code Apps: Changing query column while it was loading made it stop loading [ID_37006]